moorepants/dissertation/control.rst

 Eaton
 -----

-Eaton's PhD work builds off of Weir's work and is primarily focused on validating the Weir models with experiments.
+Eaton's PhD :cite:`Eaton1973` builds off of Weir's work and is primarily focused on validating the Weir models with experiments.
 He pairs the successful motorcycle model develop by Sharp :cite:`Sharp1971` with Weir's McRuer style manual control models that were based around the crossover model with time delays.
 He focus on the inner loop roll stabilization tasks.
 His model feedbacks roll angle and the controller compensates for roll angle error.
 He eliminates body lean control as an option to simplify things.

 Aoki
 ----